kairos-io/kairos-docs/content/en/docs/Installation/raspberry.md

 Validating the config is not required in the following process, but it can save you some time.
 Use [kairosctl]({{< relref "../reference/kairosctl" >}}) to perform the schema validations.
 {{% /alert %}}

+{{% alert title="Warning" %}}
+Since Kairos v2.4.0 rpi images are now built differently, before v2.4.0 only a single model was used that was shared between rpi3 and rpi4.
+Now there is separated models as the buidls are different.
+Make sure to set the proper `--model=` in your command(rpi3,rpi4) to build the image for your model.
+{{% /alert %}}

 ```
 # Download the Kairos image locally
 IMAGE={{< registryURL >}}/kairos-opensuse-leap-arm-rpi:{{<providerVersion>}}-{{<k3sVersionOCI>}}